killianobrien/myslides/slides/app-cryp-04.md

 $$f(x) = (x+2) g(x) + x,$$
 i.e. that dividing $f(x)$ by $g(x)$ gives a *quotient* of $(x+2)$ and a *remainder* of $x$.
 * We can write $( f(x) \,\, \text{mod} \, \, g(x)) = x$.
+* We require that the remainder polynomial has degree strictly less than the degree of the divisor polynomial, i.e. $g(x)$ in the equation above.
 * Can carry out the calculation using some form of *long division*, see boards.
 * Can multiply out the above equation to verify the result.